Menu

 Annual Returns

-Every condo corporation must file an Annual Return with the corporate registry each year.
-The corporate registry will send the Annual Return to the condo corporation at least a month before it is due.
-It will be sent by email if the corporation has registered an email address otherwise it will be mailed out.
+Condo corporations must file an annual return with the corporate registry each year.
+The corporate registry will send the annual return form to the condo corporation at least a month before it is due.
+It will be sent by email if the corporation has registered an email address.
+If not, it will be mailed out.
+If you have a corporate registry account, you can also file your annual return online.

 Tips for Condo Living

-• Get Involved – As an owner you have the right to attend meetings where decisions are made, vote for the Board and run for the Board.
+• Get Involved – As an owner, you have the right to attend meetings where decisions are made, vote for the board and run for the board.

 How helpful was this article?